 The process of lasercutting wooden labels

 Before I start lasercutting I put on my safety gear – goggles and mask.
 You can’t tell in the picture above but I’m actually smiling under the mask!
-I also open the windows and get a fan going to maximise ventilation.
-Until I can one day afford my own studio or workshop I have to make do with placing the machine right under a window with a fan directly in front of it to blow straight out the small amount of smoke and sawdust it produces.
+When this photo was taken I was set up inside with windows open and a fan going to maximise ventilation.
+The machine was placed right under a window with a fan directly in front of it to blow straight out the small amount of smoke and sawdust produced.
+I now do all my lasercutting outside under cover to keep any sawdust or smoke being in the house at all.
 It can be a pretty chilly job in the middle of a Tasmanian winter!

 I check to make sure my wood is lined up correctly and that the laser is located where I want it on the wood.
 A quick preview shows how long the lasercutting will take.
 Depending on the designs and whether there’s more etching or cutting involved, I’ll set up the sheet to do all the labels either in one go, or in batches.
 Sometimes it’s quicker to do one or two labels, or one row at a time, due to the distance the laser has to travel between each design.
 The greater the distance the longer it takes.